Add images for the product gallery inside the div with red border. Remove the height and width when inserting the images

-BioActive Uniqinol is light protected, soft gelatin capsules containing the reduced form of coenzyme Q10 (QH), ubiquinol in coconut oil.
+BioActive Uniqinol features light-protected soft gelatin capsules with ubiquinol, the reduced form of coenzyme Q10 (QH), in coconut oil.
 Each capsule contains 100 mg of ubiquinol and 12 mg of ascorbic acid.

 The patented active ingredient in BioActive Ubiquinol is protected by a unique carrier to avoid oxidation and degradation of the ubiquinol in order to deliver the compound in its intended form.

-Bio-Ubiquinol is a strong antioxidant and helps support the body with replenishing low levels of QH.
+Bio-Ubiquinol is a strong antioxidant and supports the body by replenishing low levels of QH.

 Why BioActive Uniqinol?

-- BioActive Uniqinol contains reduced Q10 (QH) in vegetable oil in soft, light-proof softgels
+- BioActive Uniqinol contains reduced Q10 (QH) in vegetable oil in light-protected softgel capsules

-- The QH raw material in Bio-Ubiquinol is identical to the form of QH that is produced in the human body (i.e. 100% bioidentical)
+- The QH raw material in Bio-Ubiquinol is identical with the form of QH that is synthesized in the human body

 - The form of QH used in BioActive Uniqinol is the natural, all-trans form that is entirely devoid of synthetic cis-isomers.
-In addition, it does not contain any pollutants that may occur in other QH raw materials as guaranteed by the pharmaceutical-grade production requirements with raw material quality assurance by Pharma Nord
+In addition, it does not contain any pollutants that may occur in other QH raw materials.
+The product is manufactured in compliance with the guidelines for pharmaceutical drugs and is subject to rigid raw material quality assurance.

 What is coenzyme Q10?